September 03 2020 – Mike Yarbrough

 Planning a wedding can be a lot of fun, but make no mistake... it's hard work.
 It can also be incredibly stressful to take all of the planning on yourself.
 There are plenty of couples who have come close to breaking up during the planning process.
-One of the best ways to de-stress the whole situation is to work with a great wedding planner.
+Hiring a wedding planner to assist you with the wedding planning process is one of the best ways to de-stress the whole situation.

-How does one find a great wedding planner?
-Simple: you ask the right questions.
-Chances are, you'll talk to a few different planners before you find the right fit, and these are the questions you should definitely ask them.
+Finding a great wedding planner starts with asking the right questions.
+Chances are, you'll talk to a few different people before you find the right fit.
+As you search, these are the most important questions to ask a wedding planner.

 1. Are You Available on My Wedding Date?

-It might sound obvious, but it's worth remembering that not much else matters if a wedding planner isn't available on the day of your wedding.
+It might sound obvious, but it's worth remembering that not much else matters if a wedding planner isn't available on your wedding day.
 It's a good question to ask them at the very beginning so you can both avoid wasting each other's time.

 2. Can You Work Within Our Budget?